Amazon Seller Central | Amazon Brand Registry Enrollment | Step-by-Step Guide

 Prep Work Before Registering Your Brand On Amazon

-This guide will be focused on US sellers, filing for trademark using the USPTO.
+This guide will be focused on US sellers, filing for trademark registration using the USPTO.

 What you need to get started:

-• A running Amazon account (or intention to start an Amazon account)
+- A running Amazon seller account (or intention to start one as a new seller)

-• General knowledge about your business.
-Things like name, website URL, Amazon seller account URL, address, owners, business entity information, etc.
+- General knowledge about your business.
+Things like brand name, website URL, Amazon seller account URL, address, owners, business entity information, etc.

 There are 2 main fee types to consider when attempting to register your brand on Amazon: